San Francisco–Oakland Bay Bridge: Description

 The bridge consists of two crossings, east and west of Yerba Buena Island, a natural mid-bay outcropping inside San Francisco city limits.
 The western crossing between Yerba Buena and downtown San Francisco has two complete suspension spans connected at a center anchorage.
 Rincon Hill is the western anchorage and touch-down for the San Francisco landing of the bridge connected by three shorter truss spans.
 The eastern crossing, between Yerba Buena Island and Oakland, was a cantilever bridge with a double-tower span, five medium truss spans, and a 14-section truss causeway.
 Due to earthquake concerns, the eastern crossing was replaced by a new crossing that opened on Labor Day 2013.
 On Yerba Buena Island, the double-decked crossing is a 321 foot concrete viaduct east of the west span's cable anchorage, the 540 foot Yerba Buena Tunnel through the island's rocky central hill, another 790.8 foot concrete viaduct, and a longer curved high-level steel truss viaduct that spans the final 1169.7 ft to the cantilever bridge.

-The toll plaza on the Oakland side (since 1969 for westbound traffic only) has eighteen toll lanes, with all charges now made either through the FasTrak electronic toll collection system or through invoices mailed through the USPS, based on the license plate of the car per Department of Motor Vehicle records.
+The toll plaza on the Oakland side (westbound traffic only since 1969) has eighteen toll lanes, with all charges now made either through the FasTrak electronic toll collection system or through invoices mailed through the USPS, based on the license plate of the car per Department of Motor Vehicle records.
 Metering signals are about 1000 ft west of the toll plaza.
 Two full-time bus-only lanes bypass the toll booths and metering lights around the right (north) side of the toll plaza; other high occupancy vehicles can use these lanes during weekday morning and afternoon commute periods.
 The two far-left toll lanes are high-occupancy vehicle lanes during weekday commute periods.
 Radio and television traffic reports will often refer to congestion at the toll plaza, metering lights, or a parking lot in the median of the road for bridge employees; the parking lot is about 1900 ft long, stretching from about 800 ft east of the toll plaza to about 100 ft west of the metering lights.